mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 I realized that the dominant factor was [the size of our codebase](/retrospectives/2023/09/#how-do-we-reduce-accidental-difficulty).
 We have three times as much code as we did three years ago.
 And every line of code requires time to maintain.
 So, if I keep the number of developers fixed but increase the size of the codebase, then a higher proportion of our time must go to maintaining old code.

-And even beyond maintenance, more code means that new features are more expensive to build.
-If your app has zero features, it's very easy to build the first one.
+Beyond maintenance, more code means that new features are more expensive to build.
+If your app has zero features, it's easy to build the first one.
 If your app already has 20 features, you have to put a lot more thought into how your 21st feature integrates with everything else.

 So, I haven't figured out a way for us to go significantly faster, but I've learned to adjust my expecations about feature pace.
-And I've learned to adjust my planning to take into account that a new feature is going to take longer today than it did three years ago.
+And I've adjusted how I estimate dev costs to account for our more complex codebase.

 ### Most support escalation can happpen asynchronously